dabumana/caos/README.md

 * **Frequency Penalty**: Establish the frequency of the penalty threshold defined

 #### Modes:
+* **Training Mode**: Prepare your fine tunning data based on the completion response, can be exported to a JSON file for further use.
 * **Edit Mode**: Use Edit mode for all the requests
   * Press `New Conversation` and select `Edit mode` the first request will be for a completion endpoint the second based on the first request will continue editing the content in the parameters that you ask.
-* **Conversational Mode**: Use conversational AI mode request for a friendly interaction
+* **Conversational Mode**: Use conversational AI mode request for a friendly interaction.

 ![details.png](docs%2Fmedia%2Fdetails.png)